Old Mill Lane

 Have a wander down Old Mill Lane and see if you can spot where these buildings once stood and other historical features.

 This trail is one of the five trails created as part of the Love Where You Live programme.
-All research were conducted by Project Archivist James Stevenson with invaluable support and input from Councillors Phillip Lofts, Jo Newing, and Clive Pickering. [are there more Councillors to include?]
+All research were conducted by Project Archivist James Stevenson with invaluable support and input from Councillors Phillip Lofts, Jo Newing, and Clive Pickering.

 Old Mill